Azure AD

 http://localhost:5000/api/auth/azure

 Sign in with your Microsoft/Azure AD account.
-After login, Azure redirects back to your app and the Broker sets a session cookie automatically.
+After login, Azure redirects back to your app and the broker sets a session cookie automatically.

 3. Confirm the session